cmh-dev/cesil/README.md

 This project is an attempt to create, in Kotlin, an interpreter for CESIL providing both a web application and command line application.

-Both applications can be downloaded from the latest [release](https://github.com/cmh-dev/cesil/releases).
+Both applications can be downloaded from the latest [release](https://github.com/cmh-dev/cesil/releases) and run locally for which you must hav a JVM version 11+ installed.
+Alternatively, for the web application there is also a Docker image available on Docker Hub.

 ### Usage

-To run both applications you will need a JVM version 11+ installed.
+#### Command Line Application

+Unzip the release (cesil-cli.zip) into a location of your choice.
+From the command line navigate to the directory containing the extracted files and run either the UNIX/LINUX shell script or DOS batch file (depending on your platform) passing a file containing your CESIL source code as an argument.

+Example:

+`./cesil test-cesil-program.cesil`

-###### Web Application
+#### Web Application (release download)

 Unzip the release (cesil-web.zip) into a location of your choice.
 From the command line navigate to the directory containing the extracted files and run either the UNIX/LINUX shell script or DOS batch file (depending on your platform).